Our Waterbury & Newtown, CT Foot Doctor Is An Expert In Treating A Wide Variety Of Toenail And Skin Disorders

 Plantar Warts are caused by a virus.
 You may notice little black dots in the wart.
 People sometimes think these dots are splinters.
 They are actually the blood vessels that nourish the wart.
 You can get viral warts anywhere you walk barefoot, such as the local pool, karate studio, dance studio, locker room or even from a pedicure salon.

 There are several treatments for plantar warts, the type of treatment received depends upon the patient's needs.
 Plantar warts can spread easily.
-If you think you have one or more plantar warts, come in immediately to have them removed before they multiply
+If you think you have one or more plantar warts, make an appointment immediately to have them removed before they multiply

 THINK IT'S SKIN CANCER?